OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 I can't blame you for being skeptical.
 It's certainly time for a reality check in this post, and it's easy to see how DfT might seem an idealist's dream.
 Allow me to build a case for it.

 First, **Design from Trust is not naïve trust.** The world definitely has bad actors, some of whom are really smart and well organized.
 But we shouldn't let them dictate how we design our world.
 It's important to know how to defend yourself, which then lets you choose to be undefended (a gesture of trust), not defenseless.
-Also, what some of the bad actors want is to be heard, or to belong.
-Design from Trust gives them that, and may turn them into good actors.
+Also, what *some* of the bad actors want is to be heard, or to belong.
+Design from Trust gives them that, which may help turn them into good actors.

 Second, you may also be thinking: **Trust doesn't scale!** What's true here is that using industrial methods to create trust doesn't scale.
 We are humans, not robots (yet).
 Partly, we've lost our perspective on large-scale social trust because we've been designing most everything for efficiency, scale and profit, deprecating meaning and connection.
 Trust does scale, but it does so organically and adaptively, by giving people design options they opt into and make their own, not by imposing "best practices" from outside.